 5. Add Golden Circles

-Once the water has had a couple of minutes to soak into the paint, use the Finetec to paint a circle outline anywhere on the card.
+Once the water has had a couple of minutes to soak into the paint, use the gold watercolor to paint a circle outline anywhere on the card.

 Continue to use the outline and fill technique to make circles of various sizes until you like the way your card looks.
-The varied sizes of circles are key here because they give the illusion of some lights twinkling closer to us, and some lights twinkling farther away!
+The various sizes of circles are key here because they give the illusion of twinkling lights!

 6. Thread Twine Through the Ornament

 Next, thread a piece of twine or ribbon through the hole you just made.
-The piece of twine should be about 7″ long, and you should leave it untied, just like this:
+The piece of twine should be about 7″ long, and you can leave it untied, just like this:

 When your recipient gets your card, he or she will be able to simply pop the ornament out!